 Each structure is large enough to house a family of five, and includes a solar panel to power lights and charge devices.
-Since production started in 2015, 16,000 units have been delivered to countries around the world including Iraq, Djibouti, Greece and Niger, to be used as homes, temporary clinics and offices.
+Since production started in 2015, 16,000 units have been delivered to countries around the world.

 A team at the NASA Johnson Space Center and the IRPI LLC devised the Space Cup, which utilizes capillary forces and surface tension to replicate an earthly drinking experience aboard the International Space Station.

 Category Winner, Graphics: "Blackstar" album cover by Jonathan Barnbrook —

 David Bowie's parting gift for his adoring fans was not only beautiful to listen to, but also beautiful to look at.
 Barnbrook's Unicode Blackstar symbol adorned the album cover and marketing material.

 Category Winner, Transport: Lumos by Eu-wen Ding and Jeff Haoran Chen —